dannybrian/eventpresent/README.md

 A simple (?) audience interactivity solution intended for custom-developed overlays to full-screen presentations.
-This is an evolution of something I've been doing in my own presentations for a long time, but more flexible and stable than what I'd build previously.
+This is an evolution of something I've been doing in my own presentations for a long time, but more flexible and stable than what I'd built previously.

 The components: